arashsm79/ros-ign-gazebo-camera/README.md

 # ros 2 <-> ign gazebo camera sensor example
 > A simple example demonstrating the use of ros_ign_bridge to enable the exchange of messages between ignition gazebo and ros 2.
-A camera sensor is included in a world containing a box.
+A camera sensor is included in a world containing a box and its output is shown using rviz.

 Components:
 * [setup.py](#setup)